Private, public, and web-public channels

 Private channels

-Private channels (indicated by ) are for conversations that should be accessible only to users who are specifically added to the channel.
+Private channels (indicated by ) are for conversations that should be visible to users who are specifically granted access.
 There are two types of private channels in Zulip:

 • In private channels with shared history, new subscribers can access the channel's full message history.
 For example, a newly added team member can get ramped up on a secret project by seeing prior discussions.